undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
-Read on to find out some vital facts about admission policy and requirements at Florida State University.
+If you discover as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly increase.
+What are the admission requirements for Florida State University?

 Test Scores

-The latest reported average GPA of the enrolled students was 4.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.71.
+That means that you need a GPA that's above average in order to get into Florida State University.

 Average Test Scores